We're located in the southwest corner of the UPMC Mercy Hospital campus at 1400 Locust Street, Pittsburgh, PA 15219.

 Our program has over 800 hands-on nursing clinical hours.

-Mercy's Level I Trauma center, burn unit, exceptional Women's center, and other treatment areas offer a wide array of experiences right on the Mercy campus.
+UPMC Mercy's Level I Trauma center, burn unit, and other treatment areas offer a wide array of experiences right on the UPMC Mercy campus.

 Our program is a combination of classroom instruction and clinical experiences.

-The schedule is 5 days per week with 6 to 8 hours of class or clinical training per day.
+The schedule is 5 days per week with 6 to 8 hours of class or clinical education per day.

 Have other questions or want to schedule a tour of the UPMC Mercy School of Nursing campus?